sourcegraph/handbook/content/product-engineering/engineering/cloud/saas/index.md

 Google doc is a great choice for kicking off async collaboration, proposing RFC, writing a one-pager problem definition, or documenting a decision.
 To make the context in Google docs more discoverable, we agreed to:

 - Public Information - Convert it to a handbook section/page linked from the main Cloud SaaS team handbook page once
-- Information internal to Sourcegraph - Add a link to the Google doc to the Cloud SaaS team handbook page, ensuring that sensitive information is not exposed in the link title.
+- Information internal to Sourcegraph - Create Google Doc within the [Cloud SaaS Team Google drive](https://drive.google.com/drive/u/0/folders/0ACd8_Z-WGWroUk9PVA?ths=true) or if different location is more appropriate (for example RFCs) create a shortcut to this document within the Cloud SaaS Team Google drive.
+If you decide to add a link to an internal Google doc directly in the handbook page, please ensure that sensitive information is not exposed in the link title.

 Please read [this](../../../../company/values.md#open-and-transparent) for more context about the difference between public and internal information.